pyladies/pyladies/www/_posts/2020/announcement-for-registering-pyladies-members.md

 Announcement for Registering PyLadies Members
 =====================

-This has been a busy past many months for PyLadies!
+The last few months have been extremely busy here at PyLadies!

 As we shared on our blog in [August 2019]( https://www.pyladies.com/blog/Important-PyLadies-Update/important-pyladies-update/), PyLadies  has been hard at work, revamping our PyLadies presence as well as our global leadership.
 Why?
 To enable us to better run our chapters ,   not only locally but globally.
 The intent is to bring together all of our local chapters, to help us collaborate, to share ideas and also start a [PyLadies GlobalCouncil]( https://www.pyladies.com/blog/Help-us-decide-our-PyLadies-Projects-and-PyLadies-Global-Council-Selection-Process/help-us-with-pyladies-project-and-council-selection/) , which will be responsible for overseeing the Global PyLadies Community.